This manual is for Eclector version 0.12.0.

 ,

-particular not rely on the object being of a particular type (since
+rely on the object being of a particular type (since methods on this

-methods on this generic function specialized to certain client classes
+generic function specialized to certain client classes could return

 This generic function is called by the default #=